Age: 64

 Watanabe appeared in the 2005 film Memoirs of a Geisha, playing Chairman Iwamura.
 That same year, he also played Ra's al Ghul's decoy in Christopher Nolan's Batman film reboot, Batman Begins.
 In 2006, he starred in Clint Eastwood's Letters from Iwo Jima, playing Tadamichi Kuribayashi.
 He has voiced Ra's al Ghul's decoy in the Batman Begins video game.
 He has filmed advertisements for American Express, Yakult, Canon and NTT DoCoMo.
 In 2004, he was featured in People Magazine 's 50 Most Beautiful People edition.
 In 2009, he appeared in The Vampire's Assistant.
 In 2010, he co-starred in Inception, where he stars as Saito, a mark-turned-benefactor businessman of the film's heist team.
 In 2014, he starred in the Hollywood blockbusters Godzilla and Transformers: Age of Extinction.[8]

 In 1983, Watanabe married his first wife, Yumiko.
-In September 2005,[9] following two years of arbitration, he and Yumiko were divorced.
+In March 2005, following two years of arbitration, he and Yumiko were divorced.
 He got to know Kaho Minami when they were acting together in a suspense drama for TV Tokyo.
 Around the time of his divorce the two began seriously dating, and were married on December 3 of the same year.
-Their marriage was announced by their agencies on 7 December,[9] just after they had attended a New York City premiere of his film Sayuri together.[10]
+The couple's relationship was initially kept out of the mass media.
+It was not until an "unidentified guest" accompanying Watanabe at a New York premiere of his film Sayuri who is seen in an Associated Press photo was found to be Minami that their marriage was publicly announced.

 Watanabe has two biological children and an adopted son.
-His oldest son, Dai Watanabe (born 1984), is an actor, and his daughter Anne Watanabe (born 1986) is also an actress and fashion model.
-In August 2008, Dai had his first child, a son, making Ken a grandfather at the age of 48.[citation needed] A granddaughter was born to Dai in March 2010.
+His oldest son, Dai Watanabe (born 1984) is an actor, and his daughter Anne Watanabe (born 1986) is also an actress and fashion model.
+In August 2008, Dai had his first child, making Ken a grandfather at the age of 48.
+As of 2014, Watanabe has two grandchildren.

 In 1989 Watanabe was diagnosed with acute myeloid leukemia.
 The cancer returned in 1994, but he later recovered.[12]